-Many debates about the morality and legality of abortion focus on abortion in cases of rape.
-While roughly 99% of abortions are performed on pregnancies resulting from consensual sex, abortion in cases of rape obviously involves even more extreme emotional, psychological, moral, and legal factors than most circumstances surrounding abortion.
+Many debates about abortion focus on situations in which a rape victim gets pregnant.
+An estimated 2.4% of U.S. women experience pregnancy from rape in their lifetimes.
+While roughly 99% of abortions are performed on embryos and fetuses conceived consensually, abortion in cases of rape involve even more extreme and complex emotional, moral, and legal factors.
 These circumstances warrant their own discussion.

-How rape survivors who conceive are re-victimized - All Our Lives blog post
+- How rape survivors who conceive are re-victimized (All Our Lives)

 - Giving birth to a “Rapist’s Child”: a discussion and analysis of the limited legal protections afforded to women who become mothers through rape (Georgetown Law)